Dipsundar/Number-guess-game-mini-project/README.md

 __Hey this is a number guessing game between 1 to 10__
 _You Have to guess correct one & you have total 10 chances_
 -So, don't late try now_
+ ---

+ ##### Hey its a new approach so don't be angry with me for bad ui & for not responsive..

+ ----